Josh-XT/Josh-XT/README.md

 ## Linux-Setup.sh Script

-This script will install several pieces of software that I require for my development setup.
-I originially set this script up to be used on ``Ubuntu 22.04`` but have since switched to ``Pop!_OS 22.04`` for the auto tiling features.
-The script was modified to work on ``Pop!_OS 22.04`` but still works on ``Ubuntu 22.04``.
+This script does what handles all of my application installs and git configurations so that I can stand up a new development environment for myself in no time.
+It was created to work on any ``Debian`` based distrobution, such as ``Pop!_OS``, ``Ubuntu``, ``Mint``, etc.

-Open terminal and copy/paste the following after modifying with your own details:
+Open terminal and copy/paste the following:

 ``sudo apt install -y git``